 There are no naturally-occurring asbestos deposits in the state of Nevada; neither have there ever been asbestos industries.
 There are however over a dozen power generation plants, where workers have been exposed to friable asbestos fibers.
-Power plant workers should seek legal counsel from a mesothelioma lawyer as they may have been negligently exposed to asbestos.

 Asbestos has been used for over half a century not only as a flame retardant but as an electrical insulator.
 Wiring and panel partitions as well as electrical cloth all contained significant amounts of asbestos material; asbestos was used to insulate electrical conduits, and much of the building itself – such as plaster, drywall, and cement – was made with asbestos fibers.

 Power plant workers were identified as a high-risk group for asbestos disease when in 2003, doctors in Puerto Rico examined the chest x-rays from a large group of power plant employees.
 Thirteen percent of these x-rays showed signs of asbestos disease even when tobacco use was factored out.

 Although there are few old or historic buildings in the densely-populated Clark County (Las Vegas) area, asbestos building materials were used extensively in building construction up through the 1980s.
 Because of this, asbestos disease disproportionately affects construction workers for this reason.
 One asbestos site was the Concord State Hospital, where asbestos insulation was used throughout the building.

 Foreland is an oil refinery located in Tonopah.
 There is actually a small source of petroleum in this part of Nevada, which is used to make diesel fuel.
 According to Agency of Toxic Substances and Disease Registry, oil industry workers are among those at greatest risk for asbestos disease.
 Because petroleum is highly flammable even in its crude form, substantial amounts of asbestos have been used throughout the construction of oil refineries.